-When the button $\textcircled{a} \Rightarrow \text{fig. } 64\textcircled{1}$ is used the driver's door is unlocked, all others remain locked.
+When the button () \Rightarrow page 78, fig. 48 () is used the driver's door is unlocked, all others remain locked.

-Press the button \bigcirc \Rightarrow fig. 64 \bigcirc twice to unlock all doors.
+Press the button $\textcircled{P} \Rightarrow$ page 78, fig. 48 (1) twice to unlock all doors.

-- Incorrect use of the key can result in critical injuries. - Never leave children or disabled persons in the vehicle; in case of emerquency they may not be able to leave the vehicle or look after themselves. - Never leave any of the vehicle keys in the vehicle.
+• Incorrect use of the key can result in critical injuries.

+• Never leave children or disabled persons in the vehicle; in case of emergency they may not be able to leave the vehicle or look after themselves.

+• Never leave any of the vehicle keys in the vehicle.
 This could result in serious injuries, accidents or the theft of your vehicle.
-Always take the key with you when you leave the vehicle. - Unsupervised use of a key could mean that the engine is started or that electrical equipment is used (e.g. electric windows).
+Always take the key with you when you leave the vehicle.

+• Unsupervised use of a key could mean that the engine is started or that electrical equipment is used (e.g. electric windows).
 Risk of accident.
 The vehicle can be locked using the remote control key.
 This could result in people being trapped in the vehicle in an emergency.

-- The radio-frequency remote control can also be programmed so that only the driver's door is unlocked the first time that the unlocking button on the radio frequency remote control key is pressed.
-When the button is pressed once more, all doors and the tailgate will be unlocked. - The remote control functions only when you are in range ⇒ page 98, fig. 65 (red area). - If the vehicle is unlocked using the (a) to button, the vehicle will be locked again automatically if any of the doors or the tailgate are not opened within 30 seconds of unlocking the vehicle.
-This function prevents the vehicle from remaining unlocked if the unlocking button is pressed by mistake. - If the vehicle cannot be opened and closed using the remote control, the remote control key will have to be re-synchronised \Rightarrow page 100.
+• The radio-frequency remote control can also be programmed so that only the driver's door is unlocked the first time that the unlocking button on the radio frequency remote control key is pressed.
+When the button is pressed once more, all doors and the tailgate will be unlocked.

+• The remote control functions only when you are in range \Rightarrow page 78, fig. 49 (red area).

+• If the vehicle is unlocked using the 0 (1) button, the vehicle will be locked again automatically if any of the doors or the tailgate are not opened within 30 seconds of unlocking the vehicle.
+This function prevents the vehicle from remaining unlocked if the unlocking button is pressed by mistake.

+• If the vehicle cannot be opened and closed using the remote control, the remote control key will have to be re-synchronised \Rightarrow page 79.